negue/meme-box/README.md

   - online URLS can be used
   - or files inside `<current path of executable>/assets/YOUR_FILE_NAME.ending` can be accessed by `http://localhost:4445/file/YOUR_FILE_NAME.ending`
+    > or just select it inside the dialog
 - On the `Screens` Page - click on `assign clips`
 - Choose your clip there
 - Copy the visible URLs of your Screen-Entry and use it in OBS or any browser